CorinaMurg/web-for-everyone/README.md

 11. Add scroll to top???
 12. Langauge: website vs app????
-13. label and input: which one is better?
-Add a finishing snetence

 5. Add WeCanHelp to tablet mode
 10. More links to Resources
 9. Similar but Different